p2pderivatives/p2pderivatives-client/docs/Development.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run mocha`

-This will run some integration tests on a full electron instance.
-Since it is being run on electron and the current libraries are built for the local OS, you will need to rebuild them for electron, in specifically the `grpc` library.

-`npm install grpc --runtime=electron --target=7.0.0`

 ## Integration Tests

 The client integration tests requires multiple services to run: